miguelbonilla1/Reposourcer/README.md

 Use the filters to display only the information you are interested in.

-Export the data to a CSV file by clicking "Export to CSV"..
+Export the data to a CSV file by clicking "Export to CSV